 This is what the soap looks like when it comes to trace.
 Like coconut pudding!

 When crafting this recipe, I wanted to use as few ingredients as possible.
 I like to keep things MEGA simple.
 But, if you’re feeling adventurous, you can play around with soap calculations here.

 1. Don’t rub the bar on your head.
 And, especially not in your crown.
 Rub the bar together in your hands.
 Create a nice lather and then apply to your head.

-2. Avoid concentrating the soap in your crown.
-In fact I’d recommend shampooing the crown last.
+2. Avoid concentrating the soap on your crown.
+In fact, I’d recommend shampooing the crown last.

 3. SCRUB!
 I mean scrub.
 Give yourself a nice scalp massage – at least two minutes.
 This is not like regular shampoo that’s just going to luxuriously fall out of your hair with just a shower stream.

 4. Balance your pH.
-Acid rinse baby.
-Depending on the natural grease level of your hair and whether you have soft or hard water will depend on what type of acid and how often.
+Acid rinse, baby.
+The natural grease level of your hair and whether you have soft or hard water will determine what type of acid and how often.
 I wash my hair once or twice a week and do the acid rinse once a week or every other week.

 I like one tablespoon of vinegar diluted in a cup of water.
 More vinegar does not mean better — I learned the hard way!
 You will look like a grease pit.
 Just one tablespoon diluted in a cup of water is plenty.

 5. Be prepared for a detox phase.
 Going from regular shampoo to a shampoo bar is different.
 You can read more about that on a no poo blog.

 6. Massage your scalp.
 This has helped my hair so much.
 Before brushing your hair in the morning and before bed, massage your scalp for a minute or two to help redistribute the oil.